the-best-lisp/r7rs-large/README.md

 TODO: change (srfi 69) to (scheme hash-table) in: set, rlist

-`(scheme text)` Chibi and Gauche having problems with string-titlecase

 `(scheme generator)` does not work on Kawa due to its continuations being unsuitable for implementing coroutines.

-`(scheme stream)` implementation requires (rnrs syntax-case) to define stream-match, and so does not work on Chibi, Gauche or Kawa.

 `(scheme ephemeron)` requires implementation-specific code.
 The trivial implementation is provided here, to write code against.